cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/diagnostic-report.md

   * For two `date` occurences:
     * It must be provided with `le` or `lt` and `ge` or `gt` prefixes to search for report(s) within a specific range.
     * The `time` component is required for both parameters.

+* The `_lastUpdated` parameters may be provided up to two times, and must use the `eq`, `ge`, `gt`, `le`, or `lt` prefixes.
+When a value is provided without a prefix, an implied `eq` prefix is used.
+When provided twice, the lower value must have a `ge` or `gt` prefix and the higher value must have an `le` or `lt` prefix.

+* The `date` and `_lastUpdated` parameters may not be provided together.

+* The `_lastUpdated` query will only qualify clinically significant updates.
+For example, changes to the value or code, and other significant fields.
+Minor updates, like some non-clinically relevant note updates, will not qualify.

 * When searching with the `encounter` parameter:
   * Patient level documents are filtered out from responses when the encounter id is zero/blank.